dev-sec/windows-baseline/README.md

     define which CIS Benchmark Level (1 or 2) you want to execute

   * `ms_or_dc`
-    define if you want to execute the profile in the context of a Memeber Server (MS) or Domain Controler (DC)
+    define if you want to execute the profile in the context of a Member Server (MS) or Domain Controller (DC)

   * `password_history_size`
     define password history size